hanishkvc/prgs-docs-spreadsheetkvc/README.md

 		* predefined parts of the :commands (explicit commands) supported by the program.

-			* suggest hint for the command parts that user has to specify. (for most commands)
+			* suggest hint for the command parts that user has to specify.

 	* normal or raw display mode.